vexxhost/staffeln/README.md

 ### Staffeln-API

-Staffeln API service allows we defined cinder policy check and make sure all Cinder volume backups are deleted only when that backup is not makaged by Staffeln.
+Staffeln API service allows defined cinder policy check and make sure all Cinder volume backups are deleted only when that backup is not marked by Staffeln.
 Once staffeln API service is up.
 You can define similar policy as following to `/etc/cinder/policy.yaml`:
 ```yaml